laravel-mix/laravel-mix/docs/css-preprocessors.md

 }
 ```

+> As an added bonus, when you disable url processing, your Webpack Sass compilation and extraction can compile far more quickly.

 ### PostCSS Plugins

 By default, Mix will pipe all of your CSS through the popular [Autoprefixer PostCSS plugin](https://github.com/postcss/autoprefixer).
 As a result, you are free to use the latest CSS 3 syntax, with the understanding that we'll apply any necessary browser-prefixes automatically.